TURNING CUT CALCULATOR 2 (Android)

 - Possibility to get explanations of other result values with a quick double-tap in the specific area shown

-- Ability to select time for viewing highlights and active buttons
+- Ability to select time for viewing highlighted text and active buttons

 - Ability to select color theme